-For further information on the mandatory training requirements and the register, please refer to the Director’s policy Mandatory Training.
+For further information on the mandatory training requirements and the register, please refer to the Director’s policy titled Mandatory Training

 Water suitable for drinking must be provided free of charge at all times when liquor is sold for consumption on the premises.

-For guidance on the minimum requirements in respect of this condition, please refer to the Director’s policy Provision of Free Drinking Water.
+For guidance on the minimum requirements in respect of this condition, please refer to the Director’s policy titled Free Drinking Water.

 The licensee is required to maintain a register of the incidents, of the prescribed kind, that take place at the licensed premises.

-For guidance on the minimum requirements in respect of this register, please refer to the Director’s policy Incident Registers.
+For guidance on the minimum requirements in respect of this register, please refer to the Director’s policy titled Incident Registers at Licensed Premises.

 While each application will be assessed on its merits, the applicant must satisfy the licensing authority that it is carrying on a food business for events that have been organised by a third party that is not a related entity to the catering business.